macalinao/simplyian.com/source/_posts/2016-06-28-Why-Go-s-structs-are-superior-to-class-based-inheritance.md

 - Go
 ---

-When people first try Go and learn that there are no traditional classes, they usually have a negative reaction.
-How can you have no classes in a modern object-oriented programming language?

-Go instead has two awesome features that make its model of polymorphism way more powerful than classical inheritance: interfaces and struct embedding.
+Go is unique from a lot of object-oriented languages in that it doesn't have classes.
+Instead, Go has two awesome features that make its model of polymorphism way more powerful than classical inheritance: interfaces and struct embedding.

 ## Interfaces